-In general, as you move up from plastic to steel to nylon rollers, their lifespan is going to increase.
+In general, as you move up from plastic to steel to nylon rollers, their lifespan will increase.

-Plastic rollers will usually only last one to two years at most before needing to be replaced.
-Steel rollers are more durable and are often rated for between 10,000 to 12,000 cycles.
-That’s about eight years if you open and close the door four times every single day.
+Plastic rollers will usually only last one to two years before needing to be replaced.
+Steel rollers are more durable and often rated for between 10,000 to 12,000 cycles.
+That’s about eight years if you open and close the door four times every day.

 The first question you have to ask is what you want to gain from replacing your garage door rollers?
 Do you want durability?
 Noise reduction?

-That decision is going to drive what kind of garage door rollers you should buy.
+That decision will drive what kind of garage door rollers you should buy.

-There are three materials that are commonly used for garage door rollers: plastic, steel and nylon.
+Three materials are commonly used for garage door rollers: plastic, steel, and nylon.

-Plastic rollers are found in some of the cheaper new construction builds or wherever the contractors wanted to save a bit of money.
-They’re normally black in color and have no need for lubrication.
+Plastic rollers are found in some of the cheaper new construction builds or wherever the contractors want to save money.
+They’re usually black in color and have no need for lubrication.
 They’re only designed to be temporary until you get something more durable.

 Cost To Replace Garage Door Rollers?

-This probably won’t come as much of a shock, but it depends on how big your garage door is.
+This probably won’t come as a shock, but it depends on how big your garage door is.

-Instead, I recommend springing for the Dura-Lift nylon rollers which are higher quality, quieter than the steel rollers and…oh yeah…cheaper too at only around $25 for a set of ten on Amazon or at Home Depot.
+Instead, I recommend springing for the Dura-Lift nylon rollers which are higher quality, quieter than the steel rollers, and cheaper too at only around $25 for a set of ten on Amazon or at Home Depot.

 How To Replace Garage Door Rollers